Ladadoos/bf-effect-editor/README.md

 Even without programming experience you can help improve the editor by using it and suggesting improvements, adding documentation about the special effects or reporting bugs.
 You can do so by writing [issues here](https://gitlab.com/skylords-reborn/battleforge-special-effect-editor/-/issues/new).
 Please give the issue a short but descriptive title and make sure to choose a suitable issue template if possible.
 You can choose an issue template in the window where you create a new issue.

 ### Developers
 To contribute to the source code, start by creating a fork of the repository and proceed then to cloning the forked repository locally.
-Create a short and descriptive branch in your fork, commit and push your changes to that branch and finally create a Merge Request to `develop` from this repository.
+Create a short and descriptive branch in your fork, commit and push your changes to that branch and finally create a Merge Request to `develop` from the repository.
 For more information please read [forking workflow](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html) and [creating merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).

 Some extra notes:
 - Provide clear and concise titles to your merge requests.
 A merge request is not obliged to have an issue for now.
 Choose an appropriate template when creating your merge requests.
 Description templates can be found in the UI when creating a merge request.